Is the Africa twin the best off-road 1000cc motorcycle about? Alun Davies certainly thinks so…

 There are some advantages of living at the end of a remote country lane, and when I pause for reflection I could list them.
 However, at this time of year, pausing for reflection could mean I end up sliding down the road on my arse, with the Africa Twin taking time off to examine the winter fauna of the local hedgerows.

-You see one of the disadvantages of living down our country lane is that it’s impossible to ride to the local shop for a pint of milk and return without looking like I’ve just spend a week at Honda’s Deep Bog Riding Centre.
+You see one of the disadvantages of living down our country lane is that it’s impossible to ride to the local shop for a pint of milk and return without looking like I’ve just spent a week at Honda’s Deep Bog Riding Centre.

 Not that Honda has such a venue, but if the company wanted to open the world’s foremost mud plugging school, then they should speak to my local farmer who, on current performance, has the world’s best business plan for such a venture.